 Customers, whether they are domestic or commercial, are the primary stakeholder group served by the Company and therefore the services offered are all tailored to provide a benefit or enhance an experience.
-Further detail of the Company's relationship with customers, the support programmes provided and the decisions made during the year is discussed on pages 4 and 5.
+Further detail of the Company's relationship with customers, the support programmes provided and the decisions made during the year is discussed on page 4.
+The independent scrutiny and challenge provided by the CEG during the year has helped determine those areas most important to customers and what they expect to be achieved during the ED2 period.

-As outlined on page 9, activity in respect of Regulatory Integrity and engagement with Ofgem was prevalent during the year and included participation in various consultations concerning the RIIO-ED2 price control review.
-Given the implications on the Company's long term strategy, the relationship with Ofgem, the evolving RIIO-ED2 framework and the transition to DSO were regular items on the board agenda throughout the year.
+As outlined on page 10, activity in respect of Regulatory Integrity and engagement with Ofgem was prevalent during the year and included participation in various consultations concerning the ED2 period.
+Given the implications on the Company's long-term strategy, the relationship with Ofgem, the evolving ED2 framework, the transition to DSO as well as the effects of the Pandemic were regular items on the board agenda throughout the year.